Possibly heterogeneous (values can be of different types)

 Marie-Hélène Burle

 Values can be stored in collections.
-This workshop introduces tuples, dictionaries, sets, and arrays in Julia.
+This section introduces tuples, dictionaries, sets, and arrays in Julia.

 Tuples are immutable, indexable, and possibly heterogeneous collections of elements.
 The order of elements matters.